ajhenley/gitbook/htmlassignment.md

 -->
 Create a basic web page with a title and a header tag that both say, "Hello World!"

 All well-designed HTML pages must be formatted to meet HTML5 standards.
 Which means it must have the basic structure shown below.
+The first line must be the DOCTYPE tag.
 Every tag must have a corresponding closing tag.

 ```html
 <!DOCTYPE html>